 In Section 1.1, we will look at the basic ideas behind modeling options with differential equations, based on the Black-Merton-Scholes model of the market.
 We will derive the Black-Scholes equation using Ito's Lemma, and then examine how the Black-Scholes equation can be used to model standard options as well as exotic options.
 We will also look at some nonlinear options models that go beyond the basic Black-Scholes equation.
 Since the Black-Scholes equation cannot be solved in closed form except for the simplest situations, in Section 2 we will develop basic some basic algorithms for solving the Black-Scholes equations numerically using a computer.
 This will require that we understand a little bit more about the Black-Scholes equations, and about how to develop and use numerical methods for equations of this type.
 Our focus in Section 2 will be on finite difference methods, including their basic formulation and their properties.
 Some key concerns are stability, consistency, and convergence, and this will lead us to look at two different types of methods, namely explicit and implicit methods.
-One of our key concerns will be how to treat boundary conditions; while the Black-Scholes model of European options fit nicely into the standard formulation of finite difference methods, one of the difficult features of using the Black-Scholes model for American options is the appearance of a free boundary.
+One of our key concerns will be how to treat boundary conditions; while the Black-Scholes model of European options fit nicely into the standard formulation of finite difference methods, one of the difficult features of using the Black-Scholes model for American options is the appearance of a free boundary, which is a challenging feature in a partial differential equation, both for analyzing such problems, and for effective use of numerical algorithms.
 We will examine some techniques for handling free boundaries numerically, and look at some of the available software tools such as MATLAB.